ddev/ddev/docs/content/users/basics/troubleshooting.md

 * apache (often named "httpd") (many environments): `sudo apachectl stop` or on Ubuntu `sudo service apache2 stop`
 * vpnkit (macOS): You likely have a docker container bound to port 80, do you have containers up for Lando or another docker-based development environment?
 If so, stop the other environment.
 * Lando: If you have previously used Lando try running `lando poweroff`
+* IIS on Windows (can affect WSL2).
+You'll have to disable it in the Windows settings.

 To dig deeper, you can use a number of tools to find out what process is listening.